rudidude86/gura-lang.github.io/documents/Syntax.md

 Expression `Assign`

-Expression `Member`

-A Member Selector is responsible for accessing variables in a container like instance, class and module.
+Expression `Member` is responsible for accessing variables in a property owner like instance, class and module.
-Below are available Member Selectors.
+Below are available Member accessors.

     x.y  x::y  x:*y  x:&y

-Member Selector `x.y` takes a reference to the container on the left side and a variable identifier on the right side.
+Member accessor `x.y` takes a reference to a property owner on the left side and a variable identifier on the right side.

-Others are for what is called Member Mapping and take a list or an iterator on the left side.
+Others are for what is called Member Mapping and take a list or an iterator on the left side, each of which elements is a reference to a property owner.

 ### {{ page.chapter }}.2.5.
 Container